A Beard of Stars: Reception

 In a retrospective review, AllMusic praised the album as a "Grand Transformation.
 A Beard of Stars holds on to the charm of Tyrannosaurus Rex's early work while letting Bolan's natural charisma and rock moves finally take hold, and it's a unique and very pleasing entry in their catalog".
+In a review for Uncut, Graeme Thomson notes "It’s a quietly auspicious record, what with the arrival of Mickey Finn on percussion, and the addition of electric guitar to the mix.
+The result is an odd, repetitive, but not displeasing collision between fey folkabilly – princes, moons and dragons remain consistent preoccupations – and the seeds of something meaner and leaner."
+In another positive review, Paul Sexton at Udiscover writes "It was clear that Marc Bolan was ready to become the pop star figurehead and idol he soon turned into."